eyob-h/CMS-php/README.md

 # CMS-php
-A content management system made using php.
+A content management website made using php.